dnmfarrell/perltricks-static/content/article/6-more-things-about-6.md

 say "The hash needs curlies: %hash{}";
 ```

 Better than that, though, is that I can interpolate anything by enclosing it in braces within the string.
-Perl 6 evalutes the code in the braces and replaces the block with the last evaluated expression:
+Perl 6 evaluates the code in the braces and replaces the block with the last evaluated expression:

 ``` prettyprint
 say "There are { $scalar.elems } elements";